syntasso/workshop/enhancing-a-promise/README.md

 <hr/>

 ### Step three: `workerClusterResources`
-1. ✅&nbsp;&nbsp;~~Get a base Promise~~
-1. ✅&nbsp;&nbsp;~~Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform~~
-1. ➡️ &nbsp;&nbsp;**Change it so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`**
+> Change the Promise so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`
-1. Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
-1. Install the modified Promise on your platform
-1. Check it works: make a request to your platform for a Postgres instance

 <br/>
 <!-- end step marker -->

-Remember from before that a Promise consists of three parts:

-* `xaasCrd`: the CRD exposed to the users of the [Promise](../writing-a-promise/README.md).
+#### About `workerClusterResources`

-* `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments. 📣&nbsp;&nbsp;&nbsp;**Here is where you will tell the Operator about the `costCentre` property**
+`workerClusterResources` is the description of all of the Kubernetes resources required to create an instance of the Promise, such as CRDs, Operators and Deployments.
-* `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.

-So for this step you need to update `workerClusterResources` in the definiton of the Promise (`postgres-promise.yaml`).

-#### More about `workerClusterResources`

-In the Promise definition, you divide resources based on the idea of _baseline capabilities_ and _per-instance resources_.
-This section is focused on the _baseline capabilities_.
+In the Promise definition, you divide resources based on the idea of _baseline capabilities_ and _per-instance resources_.  `workerClusterResources` is focused on the _baseline capabilities_.

 These capabilities are:
 * created once per cluster.